 Mycobacterial culture is a test to look for the bacteria that cause tuberculosis and similar infections.

-Most often, you will be asked to cough deeply and spit out the material that comes up from your lungs, called sputum.
+Most often, a sputum sample will be taken.
+To obtain a sample, you will be asked to cough deeply and spit out the material that comes up from your lungs.

-The sample is placed in a special laboratory dish (culture media) and watched to see if the bacteria that causes TB grows.
+The sample is sent to a laboratory.
+There it is placed in a special dish (culture).
+It is then watched to see if the bacteria grow.

-The preparation depends on how the test is done.
+Preparation depends on how the test is done.
+Follow your health care provider's instructions.

 Your doctor may order this test if you have signs of tuberculosis or a related infection.